amphp/socket/README.md

 For a TLS server socket, you listen on the `tcp://` protocol on a specified address.
 After accepting clients, call `$socket->setupTls()` where `$socket` is the socket returned from `SocketServer::accept()`.

+> **Warning**
-Any data transmitted before `EncryptableSocket::setupTls()` completes will be transmitted in clear text.
+> Any data transmitted before `Socket::setupTls()` completes will be transmitted in clear text.
-Don't attempt to read from the socket or write to it manually.
+> Don't attempt to read from the socket or write to it manually.
-Doing so will read the raw TLS handshake data that's supposed to be read by OpenSSL.
+> Doing so will read the raw TLS handshake data that's supposed to be read by OpenSSL.

+#### Self-Signed Certificates

-A note about self-signed certificates: No option to allow self-signed certificates is provided in `ClientTlsContext` since it is no more secure than disabling peer verification.
+There's no option to allow self-signed certificates in `ClientTlsContext` since it is no more secure than disabling peer verification.
 To safely use a self-signed certificate, disable peer verification and require fingerprint verification of the certificate using `ClientTlsContext::withPeerFingerprint()`.

 ## Security